pinkpixel-dev/taskflow-mcp/examples/example-system-prompt.md

 ## Advanced System Prompt

 ```
-# TaskFlow MCP Workflow Instructions
+# TaskFlow MCP Workflow Instructions (v1.4.1)

-When managing tasks or projects, you must use the TaskFlow MCP tools to create a structured workflow.
-This ensures proper tracking, documentation, and user approval at each step.
+When managing tasks or projects, you must use the TaskFlow MCP v1.4.1 tools to create a structured workflow.
+This ensures proper tracking, documentation, user approval, and leverages the new prompts system and archive management features.

 ## Initial Planning